A spinach side dish with rice or chapati may not be appetizing to many, including myself. But, a green smoothie made with spinach? Bring it on!

 Ease of Cleaning

 The design of the jars and blade play a key role in how easy it is to clean.
 Some of the blade kits have a gasket that is not removable.
 These options have a tendency to accumulate food underneath the gasket and as a result, mold may grow in the long run.
 Other options have a notch that helps easily remove the gasket, which in turn makes it easy to clean the blade and the jar.
 Generally, cleanup after making smoothies is fairly easy.
-But not quite so after making batter, peanut butter and such sticky food.
+But not quite so after making batter, peanut butter, and such sticky food.

 Most smoothie blenders come with cups and suitable lids.
 Mostly you get resealable lids, lip rings using which you can sip directly out of the cup and also you get lids with a spout.
 Ensure that they are all leakproof, failing which your bag will be a mess when you take smoothies on the go.

 When you spend 3 to 7K or more on a smoothie blender, you obviously expect it to make more than just smoothies.
 Powerful smoothie blenders are able to make peanut butter, chutney, grind spices and do much more.
-But a drawback of making spice powders, especially garam masala powder in smoothie blenders is that they can permanently discolour the plastic jars and give them a cloudy appearance.
+But a drawback of making spice powders, especially garam masala powder in smoothie blenders is that they can permanently discolor the plastic jars and give them a cloudy appearance.

 Related reading: Best Juicer Mixer Grinders In India